What’s An Amazon Influencer & What Do They Do?

 This is an example Amazon Influencer blog called Reviewed.

-If you sell products that make people’s lives easier by decluttering things around the house, you will want on content like this pronto.
+If you sell products that make people’s lives easier by decluttering things around the house, you will want to be featured on content like this pronto.

 This is why.